sorenmat/gosmtpd/README.md

 A server that accepts smtp request and saves the emails in memory for later retrieval.

+## GET /mail
-GET /mail List all mails
+List all mails

+## GET /inbox/:email
-GEt /inbox/:email List all email for a given email address
+List all email for a given email address

+## GET /email/:id
-GET /email/:id Get an email by id
+Get an email by id

+## DELETE /inbox/:email
-DELETE /inbox/:email Delete all mails for a given email
+Delete all mails for a given email

+## DELETE /email/:id
-DELETE /email/:id Delete a email via the id
+Delete a email via the id

+# Trying it out

+You can install it by doing

+``docker pull sorenmat/gosmtpd``

+``docker start sorenmat/gosmtpd``